Cristin Dorgelo

-Cristin Ann Dorgelo is the senior advisor for management at the White House Office of Management and Budget.
+Cristin Ann Dorgelo is a former government official who was the senior advisor for management at the White House Office of Management and Budget in the Biden Administration.
 Dorgelo is the president emeritus of the Association of Science and Technology Centers, where she previously served as president and CEO.
 Dorgelo served as the chief of staff at the Office of Science and Technology Policy during the Barack Obama White House.

 Education and early career

 Dorgelo grew up in Southern California.
 She studied at University of California, Los Angeles.
 She earned a bachelor's degree in history with a minor in anthropology.
 She worked at the Los Angeles Times from 1996 to 1999, in advertising operations.
 She was part of the Leadership and Organizational Development group at Times Mirror, managing professional and organizational development programs, until Times Mirror merged with Tribune Co. in 2000.